Sallis-GH/the-milk-store/README.md

 Clone the repository. <br>
 Change the .envtemplate to .env <br>
-Change the content of the .env file to your own information. < Install the packages in /server and /client. <br>
+Change the content of the .env file to your own information. <br>
+Install the packages in /server and /client. <br>
 Run the /server and /client in two seperate windows.